Estopia/.github/profile/README.md

 # Estopia

-Welcome to **Estopia**, an amazing tech company dedicated to building the future of online communication.
+Welcome to **Estopia**, a small business of people who aspire to the world better, starting from communication.

+We specialise in tech, making applications, bots and many more products (listed below)

 ## Our Product

 ### [Estopia Chat](https://chat.estopia.net)

-Estopia Chat is our flagship product—a next-generation chat platform that's like Discord, but better.
-Experience seamless communication, powerful features, and a vibrant community, all in one place.
+Estopia Chat is our flagship product — A next generation platform that allows people to connect with eachother.
+It shares similarities to Discord and allows seamless communication, powerful features and a bright community all compiled into one small package.

 Join us and discover what makes Estopia Chat the best way to connect